eduribeirocampos/Path-Planning---Highway-driving/README.md

 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases/tag/T3_v1.2).

-Below a video to show the code results:
+click on the next picture to open the video to show the code results:

 [![alt text][image9]](https://youtu.be/XsbE6UfOYy0)